Sagnac/streamsave/README.md

 `dump_mode=segments` writes out all chapters to individual files.

-Note that for these last two you must have the chapter(s) you wish to output fully cached in whole prior to writing in order for them to be dumped in their entirety as the chapter modes do not utilize continuous writing.
+Note that for these last two you must have the chapter(s) you wish to output fully cached in whole prior to writing; the last chapter, however, utilizes continuous writing.

 If you wish to output a single chapter using a numerical input instead you can specify it with a command at runtime:
 ```